-In open surgery, secondary atrophy might be seen in the remaining kidney following thrombosis, which occurs in the renal pedicle during the traction downwards and the detachment from the neighboring tissue in order to expose the renal upper pole.
-However, there is not such a risk in the laparoscopic surgery because no traction was applied to the renal pedicle.12 In our study, we did not encounter any problems regarding the renal pedicle during all interventions.
-During the traditional open approach, a longer or separate incision is generally required for the excision of the distal ureter.
-However, there is no need for additional incisions with laparoscopic surgery.13 All patients in our study group were operated on with the laparoscopic method and open surgery was not required.
-Laparoscopic kidney operations might be carried out with the transperitoneal and retroperitoneal approach.^{3,14} The advantages and benefits of these approaches are still under discussion.14 The surgeons, who preferred the transperitoneal approach suggested that it enabled a larger working space and that they were oriented to the anatomical structures much more naturally.
+and that they were oriented to the anatomical structures much more naturally.
 The reason the surgeons preferred the retroperitoneal approach was to prevent postoperative intestinal injuries and adhesions.
-However, with this technique, it is difficult to obtain a sufficiently large working space to access the upper renal pole and the distal ureter and to control the renal hilus.14 Although postoperative adhesions might emerge in the transperitoneal approach, studies confirmed that they had no significance.14 Furthermore, as the peritoneum is fragile in children12, there is also a risk of the intestinal injury in the retroperitoneal approach.^{5,14} Studies did not demonstrate any significant difference between the transperitoneal laparoscopic and retroperitoneal approach regarding the complications, need for postoperative analgesics and the hospitalization time.14 In the available literature, comparisons of the transperitoneal and retroperitoneal LHNU did not reveal any proof for the superiority of any of these approaches in respect of major complications.2 However, it is believed that the transperitoneal approach is important in children below 2 years of age for the decrease of severe complications and for the conversion to open surgery.^{15,16} Castellan et al7 reported that in their study group of 48 cases, who were operated with the transperitoneal and retroperitoneal approach, 4 of the total 5 complications emerged in children with an age below 1 year.
-In two cases, the intervention was started with the retroperitoneal approach, but then was converted to open surgery.7 In the transperitoneal approach, the renal upper pole is easier to access and it is less risky for the normal lower renal pole.
+However, with this technique, it is difficult to obtain a sufficiently large working space to access the upper renal pole and the distal ureter and to control the renal hilus.14 Although postoperative adhesions might emerge in the transperitoneal approach, studies confirmed that they had no significance.14 Furthermore, as the peritoneum is fragile in children,12 there is also a risk of the intestinal injury in the retroperitoneal approach.^{5,14} Studies did not demonstrate any significant difference between the transperitoneal laparoscopic and retroperitoneal approach regarding the complications, need for postoperative analgesics, and hospitalization time.14 In the available literature, comparisons of the transperitoneal and retroperitoneal LHNU did not reveal any proof for the superiority of either of these approaches in respect to major complications.2 However, it is believed that the transperitoneal approach is important in children under two years of age for the decrease of severe complications and for the conversion to open surgery.^{15,16} Castellan et al7 reported that in their study of 48 cases operated with the transperitoneal and retroperitoneal approach, four of the total five complications emerged in children younger than one year.
+In two cases, the intervention was started with the retroperitoneal approach, but was then converted to open surgery.7

+In the transperitoneal approach, the renal upper pole is easier to access and it is less risky for the normal lower renal pole.
 Contrarily, in the retroperitoneal approach, the working place is smaller and it is riskier for the normal lower renal pole.14 Additionally, in some studies conducted with the retroperitoneal LHNU technique, severe complications and conversion to the open surgery were reported.
-For example, in the study of Wallis et al., the complication rate was 9.1% and the rate of conversion to open surgery was 14.8%.
-In the study of Valla et al, the rate of the conversion to open surgery was 12.5%.11 In our study group, all patients were operated with the transperitoneal LHNU.
-None of our patients had severe complications such as injury to the normal renal pole, postoperative ileus or minor complications such as urinary leakage or fever.
+For example, Wallis et al showed a complication rate of 9.1%, and the rate of conversion to open surgery was 14.8%.15 In a study by Valla et al, the rate of the conversion to open surgery was 12.5%.12 In our study, all patients were operated with the transperitoneal LHNU.
+None of our patients had severe (such as injury to the normal renal pole, postoperative ileus) or minor complications (such as urinary leakage or fever).